DMouayad/portfolio/src/content/projects/3-taggy.md

     - /src/images/taggy/cover.png
 ---

-- Packages to read, write and convert audio tags.
+Packages to read, write and convert audio tags.
+It's cross-platform with great performance thanks to the Rust Flutter Bridge.
-- Automated deployment with Github Actions.
-- Cross platform & performant thanks to the Rust Flutter Bridge.
+I used <a href="https://github.com/invertase/melos" target="_blank">melos</a> to manage both a speared Dart and Flutter packages in the same repo and GitHub Actions for CI\CD.